Showing posts with label joy. Show all posts

 "I always know that there is one day each week that we slow down on purpose, and it blesses us to slowly enjoy our day."

-"It is a frequent conversation piece.
-My employer has scheduled this year's annual company party on a Shabbat.
-I will have opportunities to share the truth about YHWH when people ask why I won't be attending."
+"It's a frequent conversation piece.
+My employer scheduled this year's annual company party on a Shabbat.
+This gives me opportunities to share the truth about YHWH when people ask why I won't be attending."

 Shabbat Simcha